Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 ***empathy***
 * Do you relate to their struggles in any way?
 * Why did you start the company?
+* What do you like about what you do?

 ***authority***
 * How do your current clients find you?